Article thumbnail

 • Paul C Buff Einstein E640 (640 Ws), measured for constant color mode and action mode

-I built up a basic little circuit using a BPV11 phototransistor as the sensor.
-The output was then read by an oscilloscope and the t.1 interval determined by setting two cursors to correlate to the respective t.1 amplitudes.
+For the measurement process, I constructed a basic circuit using a BPV11 phototransistor as the sensor.
+The output from this sensor was then read by an oscilloscope, and the t.1 interval was determined by setting two cursors to correspond to the respective t.1 amplitudes.

-The resistor was chosen so that the transistor always operated within its linear region, and collector current was within the maximum limits allowed.
-The device never reaches saturation.
-It measures light between 620 to 980 nm, peaking at 850nm and has a turn on and turn off response time between 5 to 6 microseconds each (plenty fast enough for our measurements, within 5% for the fastest measurements).
+The selection of the resistor was made to ensure that the phototransistor consistently operated within its linear region, with collector current well within the maximum limits.
+The device never reached saturation.
+It possesses a response time between 5 to 6 microseconds for both turn-on and turn-off, which proved to be sufficiently fast for our measurements, staying within 5% accuracy for the swiftest measurements.

 Results